Active-Learning-and-Teaching/ALT-Website/index.md

   block: one-column-1
   slug: "#vision"
   headline: VISION
-  content: Active learning is any learning exercise in which the student engages or
+  content: "- Active learning is any learning exercise in which the student engages
-    interacts with the learning process instead of passively taking in the information.
-    Studies have shown that active learning during the lecture helps students absorb the lecture material better.
-The challenge is how to do the Active Learning exercises to strengthen student's learning during the lecture, without losing control.
-ALT (Active Learning and Teaching) is a mobile App that allows active-learning quizzes during the lectures, as well as getting quick feedback from students.
+    or interacts with the learning process instead of passively taking in the information.<br>- Studies have shown that active learning exercise during the lecture helps students absorb the lecture material much better.
+Similarly, in-class feedback on any issue (e.g. have you understood topic taught) is an important input to help improve learning during lectures.<br><br>- The challenge is how to do the Active Learning exercises or take feedback without breaking the flow of lecture or losing control.<br><br>ALT (Active Learning and Teaching) is a mobile App that allows active-learning quizzes and feedback during the lectures - the quizzes and feedback questions are given to students as part of the lecture <em>(so it does not break the faculty member's flow and does not require entering them on mobile), while providing instant summaries on the phone.</em>"
 - template: detail-content
   block: text-1
   headline: Built With Privacy in Mind
-  content: "<p>A special feature of the app is that it keeps minimal information about
-    the courses and performance in quizzes.
-The quizzes themselves (or the statements on which feedback is taken) are not given in the app but are given in the class (on ppt, whiteboard, paper, etc).
-The app allows the students to give responses, compiles them, and shows the summary on the faculty's app.
-For each quiz/feedback, it sends the detailed record (of responses of each student) on email (to the address specified by the instructor) and keeps no records.
-At the end of the course, the student/instructor can delete their account, and no record of the quizzes/feedback is kept on the server (other than statistical data for research on Active Learning).
-    This enhances privacy (as no records are kept, even a hacker cannot get them!)</p>"
+  content: "<ul><li><p>Active learning is any learning exercise in which the student
+    engages or interacts with the learning process instead of passively taking in the information.</p></li></ul><ul><li><p>Studies have shown that active learning exercise during the lecture helps students absorb the lecture material much better.
+    Similarly, in-class feedback on any issue (e.g. have you understood topic taught) is an important input to help improve learning during lectures. </p><p></p></li><li><p>The challenge is how to do the Active Learning exercises or take feedback without breaking the flow of lecture or losing control. </p><p></p><p>ALT (Active Learning and Teaching) is a mobile App that allows active-learning quizzes and feedback during the lectures - the quizzes and feedback questions are given to students as part of the lecture <em>(so it does not break the faculty member's flow and does not require entering them on mobile), while providing instant summaries on the phone.</em></p></li></ul>"
 - template: simple-footer
   block: footer-1
   content: "<strong>Made with ❤︎ using React Native and Firebase</strong>"